 Dollar Tree or Oriental Trading were always a great affordable source for our table runners, ceiling flags, pennants, and centerpiece materials for all of the luncheons.

-And on some of the tables we used overlays of fabrics we had in our school colors.
+And we topped some of the tables with overlays of fabrics in our school colors.

 Game day grub.

 We stayed with our tailgate theme for the food.
 For the meal we had tasty tailgate fare like barbeque, fried chicken, baked beans, coleslaw, salads, chips, dips, deviled eggs, and more!

 The dessert buffet table, AKA “The Endzone”, offered cookies, brownies, mini cupcakes, and even football shaped donuts from Krispy Kreme.